noynaert/vue3/README.md

 ### Video 19

 Emphasizes that each vue app can only control one part of your html code.
 It is usually given an id.

+### Videos 20 and 21

+Use v-on: instead of v-bind; for event listeners.
+Most often you will want to call a method when the event happens.

+### Videos 22 and 23

+Working with events, reading events.